Spring green: Spanish green

 Spanish green is the color that is called "verde" (the Spanish word for "green") in the Guía de coloraciones (Guide to colorations) by Rosa Gallego and Juan Carlos Sanz, a color dictionary published in 2005 that is widely popular in the Hispanophone realm.

 UNT green

 UNT green is one of three official colors used by the University of North Texas.
 It is the primary color that appears on branding and promotional material produced by and on behalf of the university.

 UP forest green

-At the right is one of the official colors used by the University of the Philippines, designated as "UP forest green".
+Adjacent is one of the official colors used by the University of the Philippines, designated as "UP forest green".
 It is based on the approved color specifications to be used for the seal of the university.

 Hooker's green

 Hooker's green is a dark green color created by mixing Prussian blue and gamboge.
-It is displayed on the right.
+It is displayed adjacent.
 Hooker's green takes its name from botanical artist William Hooker (1779–1832) who first created it particularly for illustrating leaves.

-Aero blue

-Aero blue is a fluorescent greenish-cyan color.
-Aero blue was used as rainshower in one of the Sharpie permanent markers but not as bright on the marker.
-However, there is no mechanism for showing fluorescence on a computer screen.

-Morning sky

-Morning sky, also known as Morning blue is a representation of the color of the morning sky.

-The year of the first recorded use of morning blue as a color name in English is unknown.

-Feldgrau green

-Feldgrau (field grey) was the color of the field uniform of the German Army from 1937 to 1945, and the East German NVA armies.
-Metaphorically, feldgrau used to refer to the armies of Germany (the Imperial German Army and the Heer [army] component of the Reichswehr and the Wehrmacht).